Quantum Computing Education in Latin America: Experiences and Strategies: Methodology

-Building on the foundation of introductory and basic QC courses, we aim to develop further undergraduate and graduate specialization courses to gain deeper understanding and practical skills in specific areas.
-The courses would focus on achieving B and C proficiency levels and qualification profiles from P5 to P9 depending on students’ profile, interests and experience.
-Furthermore, as QT continue to evolve rapidly, it is imperative to establish continuous professional development programs for educators, providing ongoing training and resources to keep instructors abreast of the latest advancements.
-In addition, training courses based on the ECFQT can be offered to students with more advanced knowledge, enabling them to become educators themselves.
-This approach not only helps increase the number of trained faculty but also facilitates the dissemination of knowledge to a broader student base, thereby expanding the reach and impact of QC education. \textbf{2.
-Regional Collaboration:} As the course proposals are initially meant to be offered online, they could reach various universities, allowing students from different institutions, cities, and even countries to access them.
-Expanding the scope and impact of education initiatives will involve close collaboration with universities across Latin America.
-We can share resources, expertise, and best practices, ensuring a cohesive educational experience for students throughout the region. \textbf{3.
-Global Partnerships:} Our vision of engaging with global quantum research communities, participating in joint projects, and facilitating student and faculty exchanges will enhance the quality of education and research, ensuring that Latin American institutions remain at the forefront of QC advancements.
-The courses’ funding would initially be requested from universities, but seeking support from existing organizations that promote the dissemination of QC is also an objective.
+As QT continues to evolve rapidly, it is imperative to establish continuous professional development programs for educators, providing ongoing training and resources to keep instructors abreast of the latest advancements.
+However, in Latin America, where formal quantum education is still in its infancy, many universities lack faculty with prior expertise in QC.
+A potential future step in expanding QC education in the region is the development of a train-the-trainer program aimed at equipping educators with the necessary skills to teach quantum computing effectively.
+In addition, training courses based on the CFQT can be offered to students with more advanced knowledge, enabling them to become educators themselves.
+This approach not only helps increase the number of trained faculty but also facilitates the dissemination of knowledge to a broader student base, thereby expanding the reach and impact of QC education.